 Spatial diversity is about improving the quality of the radio signal by using multiple transmissions to address the negative impact of multipath fading.
 In MIMO, multiple copies of the same signal are communicated between the transmitter and the receiver.

 One of the benefits of using MIMO is antenna diversity which is a capability that allows the signal to be diversified or split either at the transmitter end or the receiver end.
 Now you may be wondering why someone would want to do that?
 Let’s look at it from a transmitter viewpoint first.
 For example, suppose a cellular tower transmits a signal in a single stream, and that stream has to travel long distances with many obstacles in the way, e.g. buildings.
 In that case, that signal stream can potentially become very weak by the time it reaches your phone’s receiver.
-But if the same cellular tower breaks the signal stream into four sub-streams and then transmit through four separate antennas, the overall risk of signal fading can be mitigated.
+But if the same cellular tower breaks the signal stream into four sub-streams and then transmits through four separate antennas, the overall risk of signal fading can be mitigated.

 If we were to use MIMO at the receiver end, e.g. your 4G phone’s receiver, then the likelihood of the signal streams being received by the antennas increases if your phone has multiple antennas.
 This is because if one of the signal streams fades and can’t make it to one of the receiving antennas, there is a chance that another receiving antenna can pick up that signal.